 Leonard Athletic Center:

 Work on the Leonard Athletic Center (LAC) started spring of 2016.
 Enhancements to the indoor athletic facility include pool renovations, a new welcome center, and infrastructure renovations.
 New athletic offices, a wet classroom, concession stand, and student waiting area are also part of the LAC’s plans.
-Construction is expected to be completed during the 2016-17 school year.
 The Leonard Athletic Center will feature one of the city’s finest competitive swimming pools and create a welcoming entry for Country Day athletics.

 Square footage: 8,550

 The LAC second phase includes a new façade, new athletic offices, concession stand, renovated/expanded weight training room, student/parent waiting area, and a new home for the Athletic Hall of Fame.